Managing your SAS Flex Number

-- Select greeting: If you’ve already uploaded your greeting, they will be available to select in this drop-down list.
+- Select greeting: If you’ve already uploaded a greeting, it will be available to select in this dropdown list.
 If you haven’t already uploaded a custom greeting, check out this article.

 - Fallback text to speech: In the event that your recorded greeting is not working, our Text to Speech system will recite your greeting for you.
 Just type in what you want your greeting to say, and our system will relay the message.